 8. Quinta de la Rosa Vintage Port 2003

 A relative newcomer to Vintage Port, Quinta de la Rosa has nonetheless quickly established a formidable reputation for its vintage expressions, first made in 1988.
 They have demonstrated just how successful a more estate-centered approach can be, and Quinta de la Rosa makes a Vintage Port in most years.
 The 2003 is yet another great wine – powerful and dense, the 2003 shows a balance and poise that underpins that marvelous concentration and force of flavor.
 Brooding dark fruits, fig and chocolate all vie for your attention, in this wonderful and very affordable addition to the Port family.

 9. Smith Woodhouse Vintage Port 1985

-Another member of the Symington group, Smith Woodhouse is celebrated for its consistently high quality but reasonably priced Vintage Port.
-Produced in the legendary Madalena quinta in the Rio Torto Valley, these Ports are simply wonderful; powerful, spicy, intense and long-lived.
+Another member of the Symington group, Smith Woodhouse, is celebrated for its consistently high quality but reasonably priced Vintage Port.
+Produced in the legendary Madalena Quinta in the Rio Torto Valley, these Ports are simply wonderful, powerful, spicy, intense, and long-lived.
 The 1985 is very much a case in point, boasting heady aromas and succulent, intense and well-balanced palate.
-It comes highly recommended.
+It is highly recommended.